“This village now abounds in manufacturing establishments, and is, in real importance, superior to most market towns in the kingdom”.9

 “This township now contains as many inhabitants as many of the cities and cathedral towns of the kingdom, and it is superior to them in wealth and intrinsic importance.”
 5

-The North Midland Railway Company was formed in 1835 to build a line from Derby to Leeds.
-It opened in 1840, with a station at Hunslet Lane.
+The North Midland Railway Company, formed in 1835 to build a line from Derby to Leeds, opened in 1840, with a station at Hunslet Lane (later a goods depot).
 In 1844, after mergers, it was re-named the Midland Railway Company.
 The line was Leeds’ first rail link to the Midlands and London.
 In 1854 a local station was opened at Balm Road.
 In 1873 passenger traffic was moved from there to a new station at Hillidge Road but goods continued to be dealt with at Balm Road, which expanded greatly: in 1903 the Leeds Steelworks brought in 2,000 tons of coke a week, in addition to iron ore and limestone.11

 Hunslet's population was now about 20,000.
 The 1850 map above identifies numerous industries and other places of interest: hover over the circles.

 The original parish church was demolished and a new one built.
 It was consecrated in 1864.

 From a report by the vicar in 1863 to the Ecclesiastical Commissioners: “This is a most laborious post to hold.
 The parish is about 1.25 miles in breadth and 1.5 miles in length.
 It is inhabited principally by miners and the manufacturing classes.
 The great mill owners live at a distance, and there are few I can look to for help.”
 6